Farewell to the Game Boy

 Nintendo, in all their wisdom, even included the Globe feature from the recently released Forecast Channel.
 If users want, they can rotate a realistic-looking 3D globe (complete with topographical data from NASA), looking for news stories from any region on Earth, as well as brush up on their geography.
 It still amazes me that the Sahara Desert is really that big.
 The damn thing covers almost half of the African continent.

-Anyway, after using the News Channel for almost a week now, I’ve gone from not caring about any news to feverishly wanting to fire up the channel every night after work. → Screw Jesus, this article’s the real deal
+Anyway, after using the News Channel for almost a week now, I’ve gone from not caring about any news to feverishly wanting to fire up the channel every night after work. → All the lonely gamers, where do they all come from?

 Never Say Never: Next-Gen N-Gage in the Works